zbob256/Sorting-Algorithm-Race/README.md

 };
 ```

-Note: The entire project is not designed for vectors with floats, or other data types.
-It is currently only adapted for integers.
+*Note: the entire project was not designed for vectors with floats, or other data types.
+It is currently only adapted for integers.*

 ## How Some of the Algorithms Work
-I don't want to have to write about all 16 of them, but a couple stood out to me that felt important, and I wanted to point them out here.
+I won't write about all 16 I implemented, but a couple stood out and felt important, so I'll point them out below.

 ### [Counting Sort](src/sorts/counting.cpp)
-I feel like this one was the definition of work smarter not harder.
-It is basically bottlenecked by your memory since it works by mapping the values to indices in a new array.
-It is also used in the Radix sort also in the project.
+This one was the definition of work smarter, not harder.
+It uses lots of memory since it works by mapping the values to indices in a new array.
+It is also used within Radix sort, or at least the version I have.

 ### [Radix Sort](src/sorts/radix.cpp)
 This algorithm sorts data by first going right to left for each digit and putting elements into 10 buckets.
-Leaning about this brought up phone numbers.
-I realized why phone numbers were a common example for Radix sort - because phone numbers have area codes at the highest or left most digits.
+While researching, I realized why phone numbers were a common example for Radix sort - because phone numbers have area codes at the highest or left most digits.

 ### [Tim Sort](src/sorts/tim.cpp)
 This one is cool since it is one of the algorithms in my project that combines multiple different algorithms together.
-These being Insertion sort and Merge sort.
-I thought it was worth highlighting because it is used in Python, Java, and JavaScript, to name a few.
+These algorithms were Insertion sort and Merge sort.
+Another reason it is worth highlighting is because it is used in the built in sort functions for languages like Python, Java, and JavaScript, only to name a few.

 ## Adding Your Own Sorting Algorithm
-- Make two new files: one in `include/sorts` (`mysort.hpp`) and the other in `src/sorts` (`mysort.cpp`)
+- Make two new files: in `include/sorts`: (`mysort.hpp`) and in `src/sorts`: (`mysort.cpp`).
-- `mysort.hpp` should have:
+- `mysort.hpp` should contain:
 ```c++
 #pragma once